D4ryus/cl-netstat/README.md

 ```(asdf:make :cl-netstat)``` and run that.
 When using the executable
 see ```-h``` for configuration options.

+The terminal used has to be able to display more than the 8 basic colors,
+for example TERM=xterm-256color

 ## Keybindings

 | Key   | Usage                         |